shihar94/MatchingEngine/README.md

 $ make Matching_Engine
 $./Matching_Engine portNo
 ```
-The server is able to handle single client and currently its focussed on improving to handle multiple clients.
+The server is able to handle multiple clients.

 ## Building the client and Running it.
 ```bash